jonellwood/uhv-astro/src/content/blog/even-my-wife-said.md

 - Well..... lemme think....
   - This is a personal one - but Trader Joe's is a good 30-45 min drive, each way, but you can order it online so ...
   - It is about $4.00 for what equates to one pound of quality ground meat ... less than or the same as what Google just told me beef costs as of this writing ...
   - Oh!
 I know!
-You can not stock your freezer with it to eat in the event of a Zombie Apocalypsel; but that is becuase it is "dried, textured pea protein" and can be stored at room temperature according to Trader Joe's website ...
+You can not stock your freezer with it to eat in the event of a Zombie Apocalypse; but that is because it is "dried, textured pea protein" and can be stored at room temperature according to Trader Joe's website ...
 - TODO: Find a downside to appear objective even if there is not one simply to avoid appearing biased.

 ## The Macros